 Medical bills submitted to no-fault are regulated by the Department of Financial Services.
 Rates are set by the State of New York, and healthcare providers must comply with no-fault rates just as they comply with scheduled fees for Medicare and Workers Compensation claims.

-If your provider bills for more than they are entitled to, the insurance company will reject the bill and send a letter declining payment.
+If your provider bills for more than they are entitled to, the insurance company will reject the bill.
+They will also send a letter declining payment.
 Do not let these letters scare you into thinking your bills will not be paid.
 Very often the healthcare provider needs to correct the bill and re-submit it.
 If a provider asks you to pay, they are violating New York State law.

-If your auto insurance company refers you to a healthcare practitioner for an in-person examination, you must go, as often as the insurance company requests.
-This often happens two to three months after the accident, which is when the no-fault statute establishes a deadline to determine whether or not you have a serious injury.
+If your auto insurance company refers you to a healthcare practitioner for an in-person examination, you must go.
+You have to go as often as the insurance company requests.
+This often happens two to three months after the accident.
+This is when the no-fault statute establishes a deadline to determine whether or not you have a serious injury.
 The practitioner is supposed to be an independent third party who will assess your need for continued benefits.
 Many times, the practitioner that you are sent to will have a large waiting room filled with many people who are also there for examinations.
 The exams typically take only a few minutes and are not as in-depth as they should be.
 The time spent in the waiting room will be much longer than the exam itself.

-If the insurance company’s report says you no longer need benefits, you can use your health insurance, pay out of pocket, or obtain treatment based upon a lien created by the healthcare provider.
+If the insurance company’s report says you no longer need benefits, you can use your health insurance.
+You can pay out of pocket, or obtain treatment based upon a lien created by the healthcare provider.

 There are many other intricacies involved in no-fault benefits.

 James Leonick has nearly 30 years of experience dealing with these issues and can answer all of your questions, so please call for a consultation.
 Also visit out YouTube channel for more information about our practice.